square/laravel-hyrule/README.md

 php artisan vendor:publish --provider="Square\Hyrule\HyruleServiceProvider"
 ```

-Although this step is optional, we highly reecommend you take advantage of [`StrictValidator`](./docs/strict-validator.md).
+Although this step is optional, we highly recommend publishing the default config so that you can take advantage of [`StrictValidator`](./docs/strict-validator.md).

 ## API Basics